emrahO-code/HestonOptionsPricer/README.md

 My goals for this project:

-Learn how the Heston model works and implement a basic version of it in py
+Learn how the Heston model works and implement a basic version of it in py - DONE

-Optimize/extend it to address limitations/"make it faster"
+Optimize/extend it to address limitations/"make it faster" - working on it/learning abt the limits of heston rn

 Make plots